sjoblomj/thehomepageinternet/content/projects/particleswarm/index.md

    where {{math |eq=T}} is a time constant and {{math |eq=k_i}} are the number of particles in {{math |eq=\mathbf{V}_i}}.
 If there are no particles in {{math |eq=\mathbf{V}_i}}, then {{math |eq=\mathbf{l}_i = \mathbf{0}\,}}.

 3. **Separation**{{linebreak}}
-   Separation is needed in order to avoid collition with nearby swarm mates, and is defined as {{linebreak}}
+   Separation is needed in order to avoid collision with nearby swarm mates, and is defined as {{linebreak}}
    {{beginmath}}
    \mathbf{s}_i = \frac{1}{T^2} \sum_{p_j \in \mathbf{V}_i} (\mathbf{x}_i - \mathbf{x}_j)
    {{endmath}}{{linebreak}}